-We now consider the case dual to Tx_model_2.
-We first transmit all parity packets sequentially.
-We can then transmit the source packets either sequentially or randomly.
+We now consider the case dual to Tx_model_2: we first transmit all parity packets sequentially, then we transmit the source packets either sequentially or randomly.
 We only consider the latter case in this paper since tests (not included in this paper) have shown that sending the source packets sequentially yields uninteresting results (it makes no difference with LDGM- codes, and we experience a worse behavior with RSE).

-So called non-systematic codes, are codes that can decode using only parity packets (no source packet).
-RSE can be used as a non-systematic code if the number parity packets is high enough (i.e. $n - k \ge k$).
-This is not the case with LDGM Triangle and Staircase who need at least a small number of data packets to start decoding.
-Our tests have shown that with p = 0 the LDGM- codes need exactly one source packet to decode the content, and therefore the inefficiency ratio is ≈ 1.5 for a FEC expansion ratio of 2.5.
+Non-systematic FEC codes can decode using only parity packets (no source packet).
+RSE can be used as a non-systematic code if the number parity packets is high enough (i.e. if $n - k \ge k$).
+But this is not the case with LDGM Triangle and Staircase that need at least a small number of data packets to start decoding.

-With RSE, the receiver needs 29903 packets, that is to say decoding is possible when k packets of the last block have been received.
-Therefore the inefficiency ratio is ≈ 1.5 for FEC expansion ratios of 2.5.
+Figure 10 shows that with p=0, the LDGM- codes need exactly one source packet to decode the content, and therefore the inefficiency ratio is ≈ 1.5 for a FEC expansion ratio of 2.5.
+With RSE, the receiver needs 29903 packets when p=0, that is to say decoding is possible when k packets of the last block have been received.
+Therefore the inefficiency ratio is also ≈ 1.5 for a FEC expansion ratio of 2.5.

-Otherwise performances are not that interesting, and that transmission scheme may only be interesting for some specific loss patterns.
-Because of that and for paper length considerations, the figures are not included in this paper but in the extended version of this paper [11].
+Globally, these tests show that performances are not that interesting, and this transmission scheme may only be interesting for some specific loss patterns.